voschezang/coding-handbook/intelligence/empiricism.md

 > Succeed through a rapid progression of failures.

 Empricism in collaboration focusses on learning from experience.
 It is useful in environments with uncertainty.
+See also [continuous systems improvement](../systems/continuous-improvement.md).